-The Dick Wolf Memorial Lecture is expected to be an annual event to showcase excellence in research and writing on urban planning and historic preservation in the District of Columbia by a student or intern.
-The winner will deliver the presentation and receive a $1,000 prize.
+The Dick Wolf Memorial Lecture is an annual event to showcase excellence in research and writing on urban planning and historic preservation in the District of Columbia by a student or intern.
+The winner delivers a presentation and receives a $1,000 prize.

 Dick Wolf (1933-2012) was one of the District’s most ardent and effective visionaries.
 After moving to Capitol Hill in 1964, he worked tirelessly and effectively on community planning (including the Comprehensive Plan), historic preservation, and sound neighborhood development.
 He served on the CHRS Board for many years, most often as President, and also served on the Committee of 100 of the Federal City.
 His vision for Washington was of a great, world-class city that houses both the nation’s great institutions as well as families with young children; balances its appetite for massive growth with preservation of the character of its irreplaceable historic residential neighborhoods; and integrates sound, sustained city planning principles, practices and administrative processes into all the city’s business.